Yaser-Aldammad/hyf-homework/javascript/javascript1/week1/readme.md

-I have updated the files with more precise codes and direct functions
+I have updated the files with more precise codes and direct function